Mammoth Tusk 2-80E

 Imbalance & Design Flaws: The release removes the best aspects of Hells Scythe, making it a weaker alternative.

-Overall: Tusk Mammoth is a downgraded version of Hells Scythe with few redeeming qualities.
-While it is possible to win with it, there is no real reason to use it over other available options in Beyblade X. If you insist on using it, your best bet is in Stamina or Defense setups—otherwise, it lacks significant competitive viability.
+Overall: Mammoth Tusk is a downgraded version of Hells Scythe with few redeeming qualities.
+While it is possible to win with it, there is no real reason to use it over other available options in Beyblade X. If you insist on using it, your best bet is in Stamina or Defense setups otherwise, it lacks significant competitive viability.

-Weight: 6.4g
+Weight: 6.9g

 Strengths: